History of Istanbul in Timeline

 1930: Establishment of Istanbul Metropolitan Municipality

-1930: Name Changed to Istanbul
+1930: Name Change to Istanbul

 1930: Establishment of Istanbul Municipality

-1940: Demolishing of Taksim Stadium
+1940: Demolition of Taksim Stadium

-In 1940 the Taksim Stadium was demolished for building Gezi Park
+In 1940, the Taksim Stadium was demolished for building Gezi Park.

-1942: Wealth Tax Assessed
+1942: Wealth Tax on Non-Muslims

 In 1942, a wealth tax assessed mainly on non-Muslims led to the transfer or liquidation of many businesses owned by religious minorities.